More Than 160 Reported Dead In Kazakhstan Unrest - UrduPoint

 Officials previously said 26 "armed criminals" had been killed and that 16 security officers had died.

-There was no official denial of the previous information or new figure provided.
+The health ministry told Russian and Kazakh media that the information had been published in error, but there was no official denial of the previous information, nor was a new figure provided.

-The figures included "a substantial number of foreign nationals", it said without elaborating.

-"The situation has stabilised in all regions of the country," even if security forces were continuing "clean-up" operations, the statement added after President Kassym-Jomart Tokayev held a crisis meeting.
+"The situation has stabilised in all regions of the country," even if security forces were continuing "clean-up" operations, it added.

-Fuel price rises sparked the unrest that broke out a week ago in the country's west but quickly spread to large cities, including the economic hub Almaty, where riots erupted and police opened fire using live rounds.
+- Live rounds fired - Fuel price rises sparked the unrest that broke out a week ago in the country's west, spreading quickly to large cities, including the economic hub Almaty, where riots erupted and police opened fire using live rounds.

 The interior ministry, quoted Sunday by local media, put property damage at around 175 million Euros ($199 million).

-More than 100 businesses and banks were attacked and looted and more than 400 vehicles destroyed, the ministry reportedly said.
+More than 100 businesses and banks were attacked and looted and more than 400 vehicles destroyed, said the ministry, according to media reports.

-A relative calm appeared to have returned to Almaty, with police sometimes firing shots into the air to stop people approaching the city's central square, an AFP correspondent said.
+A relative calm appeared to have returned to Almaty, with police occasionally firing shots in the air to stop people approaching the city's central square, an AFP correspondent said.

 News of the detention of Karim Masimov, a former prime minister and longtime ally of Kazakhstan's ex-leader Nursultan Nazarbayev, came amid speculation of a power struggle in the ex-Soviet nation.